Preventing diarrhoea through better water, sanitation and hygiene: exposures and impacts in low- and middle-income countries

-The publications are available for download from the journal Tropical Medicine & International Health, and WHO is preparing a brochure to summarize the key findings and highlight policy implications.
+The publications are freely available from the journal Tropical Medicine & International Health

 1. Bain R, Cronk R, Hossain R, Bonjour S, Onda K, Wright J, Yang H, Slaymaker T, Hunter P, Prüss-Ustün A, Bartram J. Global assessment of exposure to faecal contamination through drinking water based on a systematic review.